John Whitson

 John Whitson (c.
 1558 – 1629) was an English merchant and politician who sat in the House of Commons at various times between 1605 and 1626.
-He also founded Redmaids School for girls.
-Later it became Redmaids High School for Girls when it joined Redland high a school founded by nuns in the 19th century.
-It also had a junior school founded.
+He also founded The Red Maid's School.

 Life

 Whitson grew up in Clearwell in the Forest of Dean, and came to Bristol to start his career.
 Apprenticed to Nicholas Cutt, a member of the Society of Merchant Venturers in 1570, he lived in a house on Corn Street.
 Cutt died in 1582, and it is presumed Whitson continued to work for his widow, Bridget, whom he married in 1585.
 They had their first child 8 months later.
 Following the wedding, John Whitson became a wealthy merchant in his own right.